aiXpertLab/Gemma/README.md

 “At Google, we believe in making AI helpful for everyone,” the company said in an announcement.
 “Today, we’re excited to introduce a new generation of open models from Google to assist developers and researchers in building AI responsibly.”

+## Requirements

+- Windows PC with CPU and/or GPU.
+- Python 3.12.2
+- Install PyTorch based on whether your PC has GPU and GPU model

 ## Getting started

-1. Download from Hugging Face
+1. Download Gemma from Hugging Face (taking 2b as example.
+7b works same way)

     - Install HuggingFace CLI: `pip install huggingface-cli`
     - Check installation: `huggingface-cli -h`